Category Archives: Uncategorized

 Not all ventures assume the same level of risk and uncertainty.

-Read this article from Outside Magazine about Steve Despain (or listen to the Audm version of the story linked in the article).
+Read this article from Outside Magazine about Steve Despain (or listen to the audio version of the story linked in the article).
 Steve is the founder of Firebox Stoves, a small business tightly coupled to his personal passions and lifestyle.
 What motivates Steve?
 How attractive is the Firebox Stoves business to you?
 (Here, I’m not necessarily asking you about your passion for the outdoors…but about owning and running a small business aligned with your passions.)

 Now consider Blake Scholl (founder of Boom Supersonic).
 Here is an interview I did with Blake when he had just recently founded his company.